TorsteinHonsi/Motion-Highcharts-Plugin/README.md

 * navigating the timeline by hitting the left and right arrow keys

 **NB!** To make key input work, make sure the timeline is in focus by selecting it first

+## Reporting Issues
+Before reporting an issue, please follow these guidelines:
+* Thoroughly check if the issue already exists
+* Make sure the report includes a reproducible demo.
+Use for example [Highcharts' own standard jsFiddle](http://jsfiddle.net/highcharts/llexl/), adding your own code and stripping it down to an absolute minimum needed to demonstrate the bug.
+* Describe your environment.
+Not the weather, but what kind of operating system (and version), browser, javascript frameworks and other Highcharts plugins you are using